Pounded yam is a smooth dough of mashed yam often eaten with a vegetable soup or stew.

 All you need to do is sprinkle the yam flour into a pot of boiling water and stir the mixture until you obtain your desired texture, then you allow this to cook for a few minutes.
 You can see full details of how to prepare yam flour here at the pounded yam recipe section.

-Yam in it self has been hailed as one of the most nutritious food known to man.
+Besides the water used in cooking the yam no other ingredient is added making it very healthy.
+Yam in itself has been hailed as one of the most nutritious food known to man.
 Apart from been rich in fibre, protecting the bowel against diseases like diverticulitis, it is a great source of vitamin C, vitamin B6, magnesium, and phosphorus.
-Yam also is rich in protein.
+It is also rich in protein.